an experience like no other.

 Skillseed Apprentice (2016) & Participant in Environmental Stewardship (2015)

-No stranger to the path less-travelled, Marcus cycled overland from Singapore to Thailand in his freshman year at Yale-NUS, spent months on a farmstay in Japan, and is currently a farm manager at Onhand Agrarian, which is designing and building systems to raise and harvest seafood more efficient, cheaply, humanely, cleanly and profitably than before, and the world's first farm using Integrated Multi-Trophic Recirculating Aquaculture Systems for tropical marine species.
+No stranger to the path less-travelled, Marcus cycled overland from Singapore to Thailand in his freshman year at Yale-NUS, spent months on a farmstay in Japan, and worked as a farm manager at Onhand Agrarian.
+He is currently working at Edible Garden City as an urban farmer.